 - Residence is in Coventry RI – mileage to RIC Campus is 22 miles.
 You have a work related meeting in Warwick.
 From your residence to Warwick is 9 miles.
 Since the 9 miles is shorter than your normal commute – no reimbursement is allowed.

 - Residence is in Coventry RI – mileage to RIC Campus is 22 miles.
 You have a work related meeting in Woonsocket.
 From your residence to Woonsocket is 35 miles.
 Since the travel is 13 miles longer than your normal commute – a reimbursement for 13 miles is allowed.

 If you are an employee that does not usually come to campus, you still must follow the rule, and will only be reimbursed for the mileage that is in excess of what your commute to the RIC Campus would be.

 When initiating travel, the employee must get prior approval from the appropriate Department Chair, Director, Dean, and/or Vice President.

 Once the approval is given, the traveler has two options – keeping in mind they should get the lowest prices available.

-The first option is to use Short’s Travel Management, Inc. to book airfare and hotel.
+The first option is to use Short’s Travel Management to book airfare and hotel.
 The traveler must obtain an authorization and billing number from the Accounting Office at (401) 456-8401.
-After obtaining the authorization and billing number, the traveler must call Short’s Travel Management, Inc. at 1-(800) 238-3956 or access their website at www.shortstravel.com/ric.
-All travelers are required to register at the website.
-The agency prepays the airline reservations.
-Short’s Travel can make the hotel reservations for you.
+After obtaining the authorization and billing number, the traveler must call Short’s Travel Management at 1-800-238-3956 or e-mail them at firstname.lastname@example.org.
+Airfare is prepaid.

 It is up to the traveler to complete the follow-up paperwork for the necessary approvals upon completion of travel.